-1. What is the opt-out incentive and how do get it?
+1. What is the opt-out incentive and how do I get it?

-If you are a state employee: You may be eligible to receive $2,000 from your employer if you opt out of state group health insurance program coverage.
-To be eligible you cannot have opted out in 2015, meaning you must have been covered through the last day of 2015 if you were eligible for coverage and an employer contribution and you also cannot be covered under the state group health insurance program as a dependent.
-You are required to submit a paper Group Health Insurance Application/Change (ET-2301) form during It’s Your Choice open enrollment to receive the opt-out incentive for 2018.
+If you are a WRS state employee: You may be eligible to receive $2,000 from your employer if you opt out of state group health insurance program coverage.
+To be eligible you cannot have opted out in 2015, meaning you must have been covered through the last day of 2015 if you were eligible for coverage and an employer contribution.
+In addition, you cannot be covered under the State of Wisconsin Group Health Insurance Program as a dependent.
+You are required to submit a paper Health Insurance Application/Change (ET-2301) form during open enrollment to receive the opt-out incentive for the next calendar year.
 Some employees may be able to elect the opt-out incentive electronically; check to see if your employer allows this.

 2. Will I receive the opt-out incentive in a lump sum?

 No, incentive payments will be spread out over all applicable pay periods in the year.

 3. If I opted out of state group health insurance coverage at any time in 2015, will I ever be eligible for the opt-out incentive?

 No, not as the law is currently written.